Marian Academy

-Marian Academy is a private Catholic pre-school, primary and secondary school, located in Georgetown, Guyana.
+Marian Academy is a private Catholic nursery, primary and secondary school, located in Georgetown, Guyana.
 It is situated on Carifesta Avenue in central Georgetown.

 History

 The school was opened on 14 September 1998, with 227 enrolled students.
 By 2001, the school had doubled in size, recording a figure of 453 students.

 Since 2008, the school has run an annual "blood drive", in which students are encouraged to become blood donors.
 The drive is organised in collaboration with Guyana Red Cross and the National Blood Transfusion Service (NBTS).

 In 2015, the school signed a Memorandum of Understanding with Jinshan Middle School in Fuzhou, China making Marian Academy the first school in Guyana to have a sister school in China.
 In 2019, 20 students from Marian visited Jinshan.

 Environs

 It is between a YMCA and the Guyana National Park.